lorenzo-stoakes/linux-vm-hacks/README.md

 The current process's PGD is exposed raw at `/sys/kernel/debug/tables/pgd`.

+There is a userland tool included which outputs PGD entries using this interface, simply run `sudo ./tables` from the `tables` directory.

 ## License

 All code here is licensed under the [GPL v2][gpl-v2] license to remain